 To make all this information easier to retain, I created a useful flowchart you can download.
 Enjoy!

-I’m sure you’ll notice a difference with the oils mentioned here.
+I’m sure you’ll notice a difference when using the oils mentioned here.
 If you don’t like the ones mentioned here, or if you want to try a few others, you can always go here and Download a Free List of Oils.
 This list comes from a blog post I wrote about Penetrating and Sealing Oils and has an indication of light oils you can use.
 You will also be able to access a Free Resource Library to help with moisture, breakage and more.
 For my subscribers, you can directly to the Library and find this list there.

 What oils do you use in your hair regimen?
 How do you use them?
 How do they work on your hair?